Teen driver in NY crash that killed 5 children didn’t have a permit, officials say

 “He’s just seen five members of his family die,” Latimer continued.
 “So the kinds of questions you or I would want to ask him aren’t appropriate at this time, until things have been stabilized.”

-Those questions, the county executive said, will eventually be asked, as the investigation continues.
+Those questions, the county executive said, will eventually need to be asked, Latimer said.

 “There certainly could be a criminal pursuit of some of the actions here,” he said.

-It’s not clear at this point, he said, how Smith had obtained the car.
-Also, Smith did not have a driver’s permit, and even if he’d had one, it is illegal in the states in which the SUV had been for anyone under 18 years of age to drive after dark.
+It’s not clear at this point how Smith had obtained the car.
+Also, Smith did not have a driver’s permit.
+Even if he’d had one, it is illegal for anyone under 18 years of age to drive after dark in the states where the SUV was traveling.

-For now, though, said Latimer and Raynor, the local community is grieving.
-The families involved had recently moved to Derby, Connecticut, from New York, and Smith had been enrolled at a high school in Brooklyn at the time of the crash, according to Latimer.
+Latimer and Raynor said the families involved had recently moved to Derby, Connecticut, from New York, and Smith had been enrolled at a high school in Brooklyn at the time of the crash.